brixel-ai/brixel-client/README.md

 files = ["https://cdn.brixel.ai/logo/brixel_logo_full.png"]
 plan = client.generate_plan(
-    message="Can you resize this picture in 120x38 px ?",
+    message="Can you resize this picture in 120x38 px and save it as brixel_resized.png?", files=files
-    files=files

 )